sculkmp/Sculk/README.md

 This project is licensed under LGPL-3.0.
 Please see the [LICENSE](/LICENSE) file for details.

 `sculkmp/Sculk` are not affiliated with Mojang.
 All brands and trademarks belong to their respective owners.
-Sculk-MP is not a Mojang-approved software, nor is it associated with Mojang.
+Sculk is not a Mojang-approved software, nor is it associated with Mojang.